j0nnyboi/anchor/docs/src/tutorials/tutorial-0.md

 ## Starting a Localnet

 In a separate terminal, start a local network.
-If you're running solana for the first time, generate a wallet.
+If you're running safecoin for the first time, generate a wallet.

 ```
-solana-keygen new
+safecoin-keygen new
 ```

 Then run

 ```
-solana-test-validator
+safecoin-test-validator
 ```

 Then, shut it down.